 Today we go back 20 years to a Garden show with two special guest.
 The first is the jazz saxophone extradionary David Murray and the second is blues harmonica player James Cotton.
-Don't let the stigmatism of the fact that this is a 1993 show prevent you from downloading this Soundboard HERE and HERE
+Don't let the stigmatism of the fact that this is a 1993 show prevent you from downloading this Soundboard HERE and HERE.

 They open with "Help/Slip/Franks" and this one is like the perfect tomato sauce, just the right amount of salt and sugar.
 The "Franklin's" is really hot even though, Jerry sings the "God save that child" verse twice.
 I guess it makes it twice as nice.
 Then there is a spicy "Minglewood."
 The "Ramble On Rose" is just like New York City, and the Garden crowd appreciate the shout out.
 David Murray joins the band for the set closer "Bird Song."
 This version and his horn playing really takes the music into the abstract.
 The deep horn playing, Garcia's fluttering guitar and Vince's dark phasing are spectacular parts of this "Bird Song."